elework/Spreadsheet/README.md

 # Spreadsheet

-Spreadsheet is a spreadsheet app built in Vala and GTK+, and especially for elementary OS.
+Spreadsheet is a spreadsheet app built with Vala and GTK+, and especially for elementary OS.

 ![Screenshot](screen.png)